isxuowo/mcwiki/Thermoelectric-Generator.md

 The Thermoelectric Generator creates power using thermal differences between 2 liquids.
 The hotter and colder each liquid is, the more power it generates.
 Generates 1-52 kW.
+The most basic combination is Water and Lava, but other combinations like Powder Snow and Molten Metal generate more power.

 | Item | Recipe | Items |
 |------|--------|-------|